3D Gaussian Splatting vs NeRF: Neural Rendering Methods Compared

 Can I use 3DGS for engineering measurements?

-When should I still use NeRF?
+When should I still use NeRF instead of GS?

 Which does THE FUTURE 3D use?